cf73/idisaved2/content/collections/pages/poetics.md

         text: CONCRETISM
       -
         type: text
-        text: ".
-This term was first formulated by\_Theo van Doesburg\_in 1930 as\_"
+        text: '. '
       -
         type: text
         marks:
           -
+            type: bold
+        text: "This term was first formulated by\_Theo van Doesburg\_in 1930 as\_"
+      -
+        type: text
+        marks:
+          -
+            type: bold
+          -
             type: italic
         text: 'Concrete Art'
       -
         type: text
+        marks:
+          -
+            type: bold
         text: ".
 Van Doesburg, as leader of the 1930s\_" -
         type: text
         marks:
           -
+            type: bold
+          -
             type: italic
         text: 'De Stijl'
       -
         type: text
-        text: "\_group in Holland that included Piet Mondrian, felt it necessary to differentiate between his vision of “abstract” art and that of other works, wherein artists of that time also used abstract shapes.
-He basically tried to clarify that the art the De Stijl group made was not merely based on the abstraction of shapes relative to forms seen in the external world; rather their abstract shapes were meant to represent the “invisible” or “spirit” that was felt to be within the objects viewed and experienced in the external world.
-(See\_"
+        marks:
           -
+            type: bold
+        text: "\_group in Holland that included Piet Mondrian, felt it necessary to differentiate between his vision of “abstract” art and that of other works, wherein artists of that time also used abstract shapes."
+      -
+        type: text
+        text: ' Theo basically tried to clarify that the art the De Stijl group made was not merely based on the abstraction of shapes relative to forms seen in the external world; rather their '
+      -
+        type: text
+        marks:
+          -
+            type: bold
+        text: 'abstract shapes were meant to represent the “invisible” or “spirit”' -
+        type: text
+        text: " that was felt to be within the objects viewed and experienced in the external world.
+(See\_" -
         type: text
         marks: